Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

  Using Agrident Wedge with intents
  ---------------------------------

  - For this example, Coppernic Utility library is used.
-You must declare it in build.gradle.
+You must declare it in build.gradle:

  ``` groovy
  // At project level